elastic/elastic-agent/internal/pkg/otel/README.md

 By default, the OpenTelemetry Collector is stateless, which means it doesn't store offsets on disk while reading files.
 As a result, if you restart the collector, it won't retain the last read offset, potentially leading to data duplication or loss.
 However, we have configured persistence in the settings provided with the Elastic Agent package.

 To enable persistence for the `filelogreceiver`, we add the `file_storage` extension and activate it for `filelog`.
-Here’s an example:
+Execute `export STORAGE_DIR=/path/to/store/otel/offsets` and use the following configuration to enable persistence:

 ```yaml
 receivers: